dsu-arl/event-cybher2025-dojo/python/geometry/DESCRIPTION.md

 Area =  25.0
 ```

-#### Challenge:
+## Challenge Steps
-Use python to read in the width and height of a triangle using **float**, then calculate and print the area.
+Use python to read in the width and height of a triangle using **floats**, then calculate and print the area.

 Note: The area will be a float data type!
-Make sure to get user input and typecast it to a **float**.
+Make sure to get user input and typecast it to a **float** (`float()` instead of `int()`.

 1. Create a new file with the file extension `.py`
 2. Write the python code to get two numbers from the user (triangle width and height)
-3. Use the formula to calculate the area of a triangle and print the result!
+3. Use the formula above to calculate the area of a triangle and print the result!
+4. Test your code with `python yourFile.py`
+5. Verify your solution with `/challenge/verify yourFile.py`
 ```bash
 # example output
 Base: 3
 Height: 5
 Area =  7.5
 ```
-4. Test your code with `python yourFile.py`
-5. Verify your solution with `verify yourFile.py`